jaycdave88/CPU/README.txt

 5. terminal window will tell you the Average usage of CPU

 Program is now finished and NOT saving any data.
 To rerun application follow above steps again. :)

+... still working on the code not a finished project just yet.